Petr Meindlschmid: Career

 He won gold in the long jump at the 2022 European Youth Summer Olympic Festival in Banská Bystrica, Slovakia.
 He also won gold in the long jump at the 2023 European Youth Summer Olympic Festival in Maribor, Slovenia.
 However, he broke his hand after falling during the relay handover and missed the European Junior Championships in Jerusalem that summer.

 In June 2024, he won the long jump at the Josef Odlozil Memorial event in Prague with a jump of 7.92 metres.
 Later that month he finished seventh in the final of the 2024 European Athletics Championships in Rome, Italy, jumping a new Czech junior record of 8.03 metres, despite being the youngest competitor in the field.
 In June 2024, he won the Czech U20 long jump title in Ostrava, and the Czech senior national title in Zlín.
 He competed in the long jump at the 2024 Olympic Games in Paris, France, where he jumped 6.97 metres but did not progress to the final.

-In January 2025, he won the men’s long jump at the Otrokovice Jump 2025, part of the World Athletics Indoor Tour Challenger, clinching victory with a 7.70 metres jump with the final jump of the competition.
+In January 2025, he won the men's long jump at the Otrokovice Jump 2025, part of the World Athletics Indoor Tour Challenger, clinching victory with a 7.70 metres jump with the final jump of the competition.
 At the 2025 European Athletics U20 Championships in Tampere, Finland, he reached the final with the best jump in qualification of 7.82 metres, equalling his seasons best.
-He then won the gold medal with a best jump in the final of 7.89m (+1.0m/s).
+He then won the gold medal with a best jump in the final of 7.89m (+1.0 m/s).

+In February 2026, he jumped 7.72 metres to finish runner-up to Radek Juška at the Czech Indoor Athletics Championships.
+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England, placing eighth overall.